 What are the key findings from the holiday shopping report?

+- Mobile Black Friday sales exceeded mobile Cyber Monday sales by 9%.
 Data revealed that mobile purchase activities were very strong, exceeding that on Cyber Monday by 9%.
-This behavior is believed to continue in the years to com.
+This behavior is believed to continue in the years to come.

 What are the key takeaways for marketers?